 Finally, I would rate Jung Strong Buy.
 Take a second mortgage on your house to buy shares of Jung.
 True, his books aren’t clear or concise or readable, but his grasp of myth, the unconscious, and the occult is unparalleled.
 I would also be a buyer of the primitive — Gilgamesh, the Old Testament, fairy tales, etc. I would rate Frazer (author of The Golden Bough) a Buy; though he didn’t respect primitive thinking, he at least collected it and organized it.
 I would rate Joseph Campbell “Strong Buy” because he understands myth and the unconscious.

 If the Philosophy of Today becomes dominant, it will result in a reevaluation of earlier writers, a reevaluation of Western civilization.
 It would hardly be an exaggeration to say that a new philosophy creates a new civilization.

 One of the heroes of the Burns documentary is John Muir, whom I had heard of, but never read.
 (Muir is also featured in an American Masters documentary.)
 I now realize that Muir is a fine writer and a deep thinker — a Western version of Thoreau.
-But Muir seems unaware of Thoreau, as Thoreau was unaware of Muir (when Thoreau died in 1862, Muir was an obscure man of 24).
+But Muir seems unaware of Thoreau, as Thoreau was unaware of Muir (when Thoreau died in 1862, Muir was just 24).
 On the other hand, Muir was a fan of Emerson, who was much better-known in the late 1800s than Thoreau.
-Muir met Emerson when Emerson visited Yosemite in 1871.

 |When he came into the Valley I heard the hotel people saying with solemn emphasis, “Emerson is here.”
 I was excited as I had never been excited before, and my heart throbbed as if an angel direct from heaven had alighted on the Sierran rocks.2|